Kenlon Johannes

-Kenlon Johannes (born March 2, 1949) is an American businessman and the current Administrator and CEO of the Kansas Soybean Commission and Association.
+Kenlon Johannes (born March 2, 1949) is an American businessman and the former Administrator and CEO of the Kansas Soybean Commission and Association.
 His continued advocacy for biodiesel spans three decades, and he is credited with being the driving force behind the growth of soybean oil within the biodiesel industry, granting him the nickname “the ‘godfather’ of biodiesel.”
 Johannes has also served as the executive director for multiple soybean organizations.

 College and early career

 Born in Leigh, Nebraska, Johannes earned a Bachelor of Science degree from Concordia University Nebraska in education and performed graduate studies at the University of Nebraska.
 Johannes then taught grade-school during a span of 4.5 years before returning to home in Nebraska to grow soybeans and corn and raise livestock on his family farm.

 As a farmer, Johannes became involved in soybean advocacy, joining the Nebraska Soybean Association, followed by the Nebraska Soybean Checkoff Board in 1980.
 He was later appointed as the Nebraska representative to the American Soybean Development Foundation in 1982, where he was later elected assistant treasurer.
 In 1986, he became the executive director of both the Wisconsin Soybean Association and the Wisconsin Corn Growers Association, as well as their checkoff boards.
 In 1988, he was hired as the executive director for the Missouri Soybean Association and the Missouri Soybean Merchandising Council (MSMC).